+This supplement is being updated to add a Feed mechanism that utilizes FHIR AuditEvent so that a FHIR based application can more easily record an audit event.
+This supplement is provided as a revision of the supplement that introduced a Query mechanism using FHIR AuditEvent and a raw syslog.

 Open Issues and Questions

 Readers are asked to evaluate to what extent filters should be specified and required within the Filter and Forward Option.
 Do they seem to be applicable to any implementation that claims this option?